Advertisement

 What is it like on the inside?

-The top spec V-Cross’s move into the lifestyle market means the interior spec differs wildly throughout the D-Max range.
-V-Cross versions get leather, soft-touch materials, giant comfy armchairs and a 9.0-inch infotainment screen with CarPlay and Android Auto.
-The graphics are old-school but the touchscreen is responsive enough and the size suits the interior.
-Double cabs also get EIGHT grab handles and TEN cupholders.
+The highly-specced V-Cross’s move into the lifestyle market means the interior look and feel differs wildly throughout the D-Max range.
+V-Cross versions get leather, soft-touch materials, giant comfy armchairs and a 9.0in infotainment screen with wireless Apple CarPlay and Android Auto.
+The graphics are old-school, but the touchscreen is responsive enough and the size suits the interior.
+Double cabs also get eight grab handles and 10 cupholders, and the D-Max gets extra marks from us for retaining its separate climate control panel.

 Advertisement - Page continues below